tembo-io/website/blog/2023-11-14-vector-indexes/index.md

 With the help of a benchmark, we compared the indexes quantitatively in terms of build time, index size, QPS, and recall.
 We derived some general guidelines for choosing the appropriate index type based on our results.

-I invite everyone to try out the benchmarking program, which can be found [here](https://github.com/erikbern/ann-benchmarks/), and our modified version, which is [here](https://github.com/binidxaba/ann-benchmarks).
+I invite everyone to try out the benchmarking program, which can be found [here](https://github.com/erikbern/ann-benchmarks/), and the modified version, which is [here](https://github.com/binidxaba/ann-benchmarks).

 What other elements should we consider when choosing a vector index?
 Let us know your thoughts at [@tembo_io](https://twitter.com/tembo_io).